 Notable People

-Jodi Rudoren: Editor and the Attempt to Keep Jewish Journalism Sharp
+Jodi Rudoren: Editor Who Kept Jewish Journalism Sharp

 Rudoren's own Forward author page now places her more precisely.
 She served as editor-in-chief from 2019 to April 2025 after more than two decades at the Times, including time as Jerusalem bureau chief.
-The page also says she is now the Forward's editorial director for newsletters.
+The page also says she moved into an editorial director role for newsletters; MediaPost reported in March 2025 that the role was at The New York Times.

 That trajectory is more interesting than the archive post allowed.
 Rudoren matters because she represents a certain kind of newsroom leadership, one that moved from legacy national journalism into a mission-driven Jewish publication and tried to make it faster, sharper, and more self-aware without draining it of seriousness.